cjungmann/schemafw/userguide/SchemaFWSessionProcs.md

   by either clearing the record for reuse or simply deleting it.

 - _perhaps_ App_Session_Confirm_Authorization.
 This may have been made
   obsolete because of the *$test_authorized* instruction that names a procedure the schema.fcgi should call to get permission to continue.
+A weasly statement, I know, but I am reserving the right to go back to this.

 ### The Session Initialization Procedure